 4. Host an event

-When patients have the opportunity to meet their physicians, they’ll feel more comfortable with receiving care.
+When patients have the opportunity to meet their physicians, they’ll feel more comfortable with receiving their care.

-In fact, 85 percent of people said it’s important to have a doctor who listens to them and 71 percent said they want a doctor who is caring and compassionate, a study in the Journal of Participatory Medicine found.
+In fact, 85 percent of people say it’s important to have a doctor who listens to them and 71 percent say they want a doctor who is caring and compassionate, a study in the Journal of Participatory Medicine found.